The Backflow Testing Process

 It’s the law that business owners have a backflow test performed annually at their premises, so for this reason, a certified plumbing company needs to perform the test.
 The backflow testing process typically takes about 20 – 30 minutes to complete, if there are no repairs that need to be made.
 Valves are opened and closed to check for any irregularities and a form is then submitted to the local city, ensuring that it meets the correct standard and that there are no code violations.
-Backflow could be a huge problem, which is why we recommend you give us, Art Plumbing, AC & Electric, a call.
+Backflow could be a huge problem, which is why we recommend you give us, Art Plumbing, Air Conditioning & Electric, a call.

 Why the Test is Important